Mpdreamz/ARM-Templates/README.md

 <table>
   <tr><th>Parameter</td><th>Type</th><th>Description</th></tr>
   <tr><td>esVersion</td><td>enum</td>
-    <td>A valid supported Elasticsearch version see [this list for supported versions](https://github.com/Mpdreamz/ARM-Templates/blob/master/src/mainTemplate.json#L8)
+    <td>A valid supported Elasticsearch version see <a href="https://github.com/Mpdreamz/ARM-Templates/blob/master/src/mainTemplate.json#L8">this list for supported versions</a>
     </td></tr>
   <tr><td>esClusterName</td><td>string</td>
     <td> The name of the Elasticsearch cluster
     </td></tr>

   <tr><td>loadBalancerType</td><td>string</td>
-    <td>Whether the loadbalancer should be `internal` or `external`.
+    <td>Whether the loadbalancer should be <code>internal</code> or <code>external</code>
-    If you run `external` you should also install the shield plugin and look into setting up SSL on your endpoint
+    If you run <code>external</code> you should also install the shield plugin and look into setting up SSL on your endpoint
     </td></tr>

   <tr><td>esPlugins</td><td>string</td>
-    <td>Either `Yes` or `No`, whether to install the elasticsearch suite of
+    <td>Either <code>Yes</code> or <code>No</code> whether to install the elasticsearch suite of
     plugins (Shield, Watcher, Marvel)
     </td></tr>

   <tr><td>kibana</td><td>string</td>
-    <td>Either `Yes` or `No`, provision an extra machine with a public IP that
+    <td>Either <code>Yes</code> or <code>No</code> provision an extra machine with a public IP that
     has Kibana installed on it.
-If you have opted to also install the Elasticsearch plugins using `esPlugins` then the Marvel and Sense Kibana apps get installed as well.
+If you have opted to also install the Elasticsearch plugins using <code>esPlugins</code> then the Marvel and Sense Kibana apps get installed as well.
     </td></tr>

   <tr><td>jumpbox</td><td>string</td>
-    <td>Either `Yes` or `No`, Optionally add a virtual machine to the deployment which you can use to connect and manage virtual machines on the internal network.
+    <td>Either <code>Yes</code> or <code>No</code> Optionally add a virtual machine to the deployment which you can use to connect and manage virtual machines on the internal network.
     </td></tr>

   <tr><td>vmSizeDataNodes</td><td>string</td>
-    <td>Azure VM size of the data nodes see [this list for supported sizes](https://github.com/Mpdreamz/ARM-Templates/blob/master/src/mainTemplate.json#L69)
+    <td>Azure VM size of the data nodes see <a href="https://github.com/Mpdreamz/ARM-Templates/blob/master/src/mainTemplate.json#L69">this list for supported sizes</a>
     </td></tr>

   <tr><td>vmDataNodeCount</td><td>int</td>